 Hand Pain Tip 2: Ibuprofen Gel and/or Deep Heat Cream

 I had to fight my doctors to get this on my repeat prescription, but it does really help.
 Lather your hands in Ibuprofen gel then give them some time to relax and let it soak in.
 You may need something stronger, but you have to show the doctors you’ve tried the lower-strength stuff first, in my experience.

 An alternative, which I’m pretty sure I can’t get on prescription is Deep Heat Cream.
 This uses a weird combination of heat to help the fingers/knuckles to move easier and menthol to cool any inflammation.
 I have found this generally works better than Ibuprofen gel and soaks well into my compression gloves.

 Hand Pain Tip 3: Rest and Consider Dictation

 Avoid typing even for an hour or so.
 When I play, I often avoid type chatting, even though I’m part of social guilds.
 Why?
 Because very often it hurts too much.
 Taking breaks is rarely achievable in the workplace so I have to give my hands rest in other ways.

 Another idea I have tried is using dictation software or voice-activated search.
-A bit hit or miss and I have to wear a headset (which can trigger headaches, ironically).
+This is a bit hit or miss and I have to wear a headset (which can trigger headaches, ironically).
 Dictation is geared towards ‘natural langauge’ and not every computer program supports that.
-Certainly 90% of my day job doesn’t.
 Macs have some dictation built in and Dragon Dictate is highly recommended if you type a lot of prose.
 You’ll have to make corrections and be very patient as it learns your voice, but it does reduce typing stress.